riordanalfredo/personal-blog/app/content/blog/hcla-aied-slr/index.md

 ## The Human Touch in AI-Powered Education: What We've Learned

-As a researcher in the field of human-centered learning analytics (HCLA) and AI in education (AIED), I've been fascinated by how these technologies are reshaping our educational landscape.
-Recently, my colleagues and I conducted a systematic literature review to understand the current state of human-centered approaches in this rapidly evolving field.
+As a researcher in the field of human-centred learning analytics (HCLA) and AI in education (AIED), I've been fascinated by how these technologies are reshaping our educational landscape.
+Recently, my colleagues and I conducted a systematic literature review to understand the current state of human-centred approaches in this rapidly evolving field.
 I'd like to share some key insights from our study that I believe are crucial for educators, researchers, and anyone interested in the future of learning and education.

 ![End-users involvement in designing LA/AIED systems](endusers.png)

 ## The Promise and Perils We're Facing

-In our review, we saw how AI and learning analytics are opening up exciting possibilities for personalized learning and data-intensive decision-making in education.
-However, we also encountered growing concerns about data privacy, algorithmic bias, and the potential loss of human agency.
-These concerns have led to an increased interest in human-centered design approaches.
+In our review, we saw how AI and learning analytics are opening up exciting possibilities for personalised learning and data-intensive decision-making in education.
+However, we also encountered growing concerns about data privacy, algorithmic bias, and the potential loss of agency.
+These concerns have led to an increased interest in human-centred design approaches.
 In this paper, we divided them into five phases: 1.
 Planning, 2.
 Exploration, 3.
 Concept generation, 4.
 Evaluation, 5.
 Launch & Monitor.
 ![](design-phases.png)

 ## Finding the Sweet Spot: Human Control and AI Automation